aurorascharff/aurorascharff.no/src/content/blog/dynamically-generating-app-icons-with-nextjs-app-router-and-nextpwa.md

 The last step is to generate the app icons based on the environment.

-We assume that there is an `.env` file in the root of our project with the following environment variables, which are available in the deployed environment:
+We assume that there is an `.env` file in the root of our project with the following environment variables, which are also available in the deployed environment:

 ```env
 // .env